Intuition, Purpose & Opportunity Impel 50/50 Joint Venture

-The purpose of a corporate mission statement is to define the reason the organization exists and to provide a framework for how it conducts business now and in the future; however, how firmly — and creatively — it sticks to this path is another story.
+The purpose of every corporate mission statement is define the reason the organization exists and provide a framework for how it conducts business now and in the future; however, how firmly — and creatively — it sticks to this path is another story.

 “Sure, at the end of the day we’re moving commodities, selling fertilizer, buying grain — it’s not fancy stuff — but it’s important stuff and it holds these communities together,” explains UFC’s CEO Jeff Nielsen.

-Also aligning with the institutional goals, the cooperative’s latest innovation, the creation of United Grain Systems (UGS), a 50/50 joint venture between UFC and Archer Daniels Midland (ADM), grew out of a willingness for both entities to think outside of the box.
+Also aligning with the goals outlined in mantra, the cooperative’s latest innovation, the creation of United Grain Systems (UGS), a 50/50 joint venture between UFC and Archer Daniels Midland (ADM), grew out of the willingness for both entities to think outside of the box.

-“The genesis of UGS has always been about how [UFC] can access global markets for our local producers,” says Nielsen, who also serves as UGS’s general manager.
-“We had to step up and do something to remain competitive and to deliver the best value and opportunities for our producers.”
+“The genesis of the UGS has always been about how [UFC] can provide access to global markets for our local producers,” says Nielsen, who also serves as UGS’s general manager.
+“We had to step up and do that to remain competitive and to deliver the best value and opportunities for our producers.”

-While UGS includes UFC’s existing grain division, this new business entity is hallmarked by a new 7-million-bushel, high-speed, high-volume shuttle loading facility in Brownton, MN.
+While UGS absorbed UFC’s existing grain division and five country elevators, this new business entity is hallmarked by a new 7-million-bushel, high-speed, high-volume shuttle loading facility in Brownton, MN.

-The story of this collaboration begins a decade ago in the cornstalk-laden fields surrounding the intersection of the highways MN 15 and U.S. Route 212.
+The story of this collaboration begins a decade ago at the cornstalk-laden fields surrounding the intersection of the highways MN 15 and U.S. Route 212.

-Nielsen, who grew up on a farm in rural Wisconsin and has worked for various agribusinesses professionally before joining UFC in 1995, credits having a life-long connection to agriculture for giving him “the opportunity to see how many things are done in many different ways,” and thereby broadening his perception and fostering a solutions-based mind-set.
+Nielsen, who grew up on a farm in rural Wisconsin and has worked for various agribusiness professionally before joining UFC in 1995, credits having a life-long connection to agriculture for giving him “the opportunity to see how many things are done in many different way” and thereby expanding his approach to having a solutions-based mindset.